|Years||1985 World Championships (4+ 8th)

 In December 1991 she won the women’s event British Indoor Rowing Championships.
 She is pictured here with Steve Regdrave who won the men’s competition.

 Her final six months of preparation for the Barcelona Olympics in 1992 featured yet more struggles with the team management about her determination not to get into a crew boat.
 In the end, after she finished ninth equal in the World Cup, she was selected to compete at the Games, although her coach, Eddie Wells, was not selected.
 Although she greatly appreciated Team Manager David Tanner eventually managing to get him ‘back door’ accreditation as a trailer driver, she resented that he was never an official part of the Olympic team, and felt this was a deliberate ‘kick in the teeth’.

-Full reports of Tish’s years in the GB squad can be read here:
+Full accounts of Tish’s years in the GB squad can be read here:

 Tish didn’t make a positive decision to stop competing internationally after the 1992 Olympic Games, but a few months later she sustained a serious back injury, which effectively made the decision for her.
 “I was hardly walking for five months,” she remembers.
 After not racing at all in he summer of 1993, she was invited to go to a women’s squad training camp in Banyoles in the spring of 1994.
 “I was slowly getting back into it, but I’d put on a lot of weight through not training for 18 months, and I wasn’t moving a boat particularly fast.
 The other women in the squad definitely thought I was a dead weight because the boats I went into got slower, so that was the end of that, which was fair enough,” she says.